a-bautista/mydashboard_tasks/README.md

     `git remote remove heroku`

-Create the file Procfile with the contents:
+Create the file Procfile with the contents (install gunicorn first):

+    `pip3 install gunicorn`
     `web: gunicorn <name_of_your_app>.wsgi --log-file -`

 Create a runtime.txt file which will contain the version of your Python version: